Skip to main content

 Fraudsters are connecting with students face to face or via social media platforms such as WeChat, Snap Chat, Telegram, Whatsapp and Facebook offering significant discounts and exceptional currency exchange rates when paying for tuition fees.

-Students should not be attracted to these scams, they are usually illegal which means students can be found guilty of facilitating money laundering.
-Involvement in these scams can result in students receiving a criminal record whilst loosing huge sums of money.
+Students should not be attracted to these scams, they are usually illegal which could result in students being found guilty of facilitating money laundering as well as loosing huge sums of money.

-Students are also advised to read and share the following document issued by the Police's Dedicated Card & Payment Crime Unit.
+Students are strongly advised to read and share the following document issued by the Police's Dedicated Card & Payment Crime Unit.

 What to do